 The UNCSA Threat Assessment Team analyzes potentially threatening behaviors or situations and makes recommendations to eliminate or reduce the risk.
 Generally, a potential threat is referred to the team from one or more sources, such as: High School Mitigation Team; College Student Concerns’ Team; Police and Public Safety; Human Resources; and/or concerned faculty, staff, students, and members of the public.

-The core members of the team are the Chief Academic Officer, Vice Chancellor for Student Life, Senior Director of Public Safety and Emergency Management, Director of the Counseling Center, and Director of Human Resources.
+The core members of the team are the Provost, Dean of Students, Senior Director of Public Safety and Emergency Management, Director of the Counseling Center, and Director of Human Resources.
 UNCSA General Counsel serves as legal adviser to the team.
 Other “situational advisers” are invited to participate in the assessment process on an ad hoc basis, depending upon the circumstances and situation presented.

 What is the procedure for a member of the university community to report information about a potentially threatening behavior or situation that worries them?

 They can always contact UNCSA Police 24 hours-a-day, 7 days-a-week with information about a potential threat.
 The Police Department also has an anonymous tip line (336-770-1414) that can be used to leave information if the caller does not want to be identified.
 This information can also be reported to: